University of California

 • If you continued contributions to the DCP, 403(b) or 457(b) plans, your contributions continue and you can change them anytime.
 If you didn’t continue them, or you weren’t enrolled, you can resume contributions or enroll anytime.

-Arrange to purchase UCRP service credit for the time you were away, if you want to.
+Consider purchasing UCRP service credit for the time you were away.

 The sooner you start, the less it will cost you.